jpoehls/joshua.poehls.me/content/post/2015/03/dayone_golang_package.md

 }
 ```

-Hopefully a trip to the future would reveal a few more features:

-- Creating and editing entries
-- Photo support
+I'd like to add support for creating and editing entries in the future.
+Contributions welcome, just hit me up!